Muslim funeral traditions and what to wear to a Muslim funeral service

 The mourning period lasts for 40 days, but can often vary depending on the family.
 Traditionally, the period of mourning for widows is even longer – four months and ten days – in which they are forbidden to interact with men who they could potentially marry.

-If you are attending an Islamic funeral and you are not a Muslim, it is important to observe certain traditions.
-For example, the Muslim funeral prayer should be recited only by members of the Muslim faith, though respectful observers are welcome.
+If you are attending an Islamic funeral and you are not a Muslim, it is important to be aware of Muslim funeral customs for non-Muslims.
+For example, the Islamic funeral prayer should be recited only by members of the Muslim faith, though respectful observers are welcome.

-When deciding what to wear to a Muslim funeral, be aware that both men and women are expected to dress modestly.
+Both men and women are expected to dress modestly, so bear that in mind when deciding what to wear to an Islamic funeral.
 For men this usually means a shirt and trousers.
-Women should wear ankle length skirts, long-sleeved high-neck tops and a headscarf, and be sure that no clothing is too tight or see-through.
+Women should wear ankle length skirts, long-sleeved high-neck tops and a headscarf, and be sure that no clothing is tight or see-through.

 Also be aware that shoes must be removed to enter the prayer hall of a mosque.
 Therefore you may want to wear presentable socks, tights or stockings.